 Safely and effectively administering TPN in a home setting involves several pieces of equipment:

-• A central line, placed under the supervision of your physician
+- A central line, placed under the supervision of your physician

-• A TPN solution administration set
+- A PN solution administration set

-• Syringes, alcohol wipes, and a sterile barrier
+- Syringes, alcohol wipes, and a sterile barrier

-It’s critical to keep TPN supplies and equipment clean.
-Keeping the central line clean is especially important to prevent bloodstream infections16 and to ensure you are comfortable during the TPN infusion.
-It typically takes about 10 to 12 hours to administer a day’s worth of TPN formula, but the length of time can vary depending on your individual nutrition needs.
+It’s critical to keep PN supplies and equipment clean.
+Keeping the central line clean is especially important to prevent bloodstream infections16 and to ensure you are comfortable during the home TPN infusion.
+It typically takes about 10 to 12 hours to administer a day’s worth of PN formula, but the length of time can vary depending on your individual nutrition needs.
 Many patients infuse overnight so they have the flexibility during the day to work, pursue leisure activities, or attend physician appointments.
 You can personalize infusion schedules to fit your lifestyles and needs.5, 17

 What’s in a TPN bag?